There are beaches within a short drive from Champaign-Urbana, providing families a taste of sandy fun

 A little farther than Clinton, Lake Shelbyville offers a number of different beaches.
 The lake itself meanders through miles and miles of Central Illinois land and is quite popular with boaters in the area.
 There are a number of state recreation areas, too, which is where you find the beaches.

-The Dam West Recreation Area is quite large and offers a big playground nearby, too.
-For an additional fee, you can also visit the nearby Shelbyville Family Aquatic Center near Dam West (CLOSED in 2020).
+The Dam West Recreation Area is quite large and offers a big playground nearby.
+For an additional fee, you can also visit the nearby Shelbyville Family Aquatic Center near Dam West.

-There are four public beaches located on Lake Shelbyville:
+There are two public beaches located on Lake Shelbyville:

-- Dam West Recreation Area (Ninth St.) in Shelbyville – OPEN in 2020 (and pictured at the top of this article)
+- Dam West Recreation Area (Ninth Street) in Shelbyville

 Indiana Dunes, 2 hours and 15 minutes